mirroredfables/mirroredfables/readme.md

 # Roadmap

+- [ ] Add in support for retrying prompts when OpenAI is busy
 - [ ] Add in support to share games with a short URL
 - [ ] Add in support for on the fly story editing
 - [ ] Add choices to game engine